NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/SpineSegmentation/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Share a few patients with others to facilitate development of trained DL (deep learning) models.
+1. Start with publically available VerSe spine dataset.
+1. Evaluate MONAILabel from Andres using model trained on VerSe as a segmentation tool for these lytic spines.
+How good is segmentation?
-1. Study MONAILabel example from Andres
+1. Consider fine-tuning model in MONAILabel with lytic spines from our dataset
-1. Conduct DL training on existing data
+1. Train model on only our lytic spines for comparison
+1. Install MONAILabel on GPU hardware at BI to setup for better annotation after project week

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

 1. Acquired anonymous patient dataset.
 Have requested permission to share for the project week
-1. Installing Linux on GPU hardware to prepare for training.
+1. Acquired GPU hardware.
+Currently running Windows.
+Evaluated installing Linux, WSL, and Conda-on-windows.
+None working yet.
 1. ...

 ## Illustrations